ppremru/xyz-app/README.md

-# CI Life
+# Basis Examples of Steps

-Just an easy peasy example of the CI flow ...
+Just an easy peasy example of the CI flow ... these are the manual steps, most likely they would be part of a Jenkin's workflow ...

+Experiment with tools:
+* Podman (download on your local host)
+* Quay.io (create an account to experiment with)

-## Local Build and Test
+## First Step:  Local Build and Test

 To build and run your xyz.py application locally in a container with Podman, you'll follow a two-step process: first, build the container image from your Dockerfile, then run a container from that image.